Louhokseson/Louhokseson.github.io/Typora/Seminar_Records/24 May 2024 Phyics seminar.md

 The trace sampling might link to the electronic relaxation which could link to the friction evaluation (Especially the memory friction)

+### Very interesting need to come back to his paper